 - 20. Using wall type Basic Wall: Brick & CMU cavity wall as a starting point, create a new wall type named Brick & CMU cavity wall (no GWB).
 Remove the gypsum board and metal studs and save the new wall type.
 (Remember to click Duplicate.) - 21.
-Change the three exterior walls around the west stair shaft to the new wall type created in the previous step.
+Change the three exterior walls around the west stair shaft to the new wall type created in the previous step (select them and pick from the Type Selector).